xR0am/x402/python/x402/README.md

 The x402 package provides the core building blocks for implementing the x402 Payment Protocol in Python.
 It's designed to be used by:

 - FastAPI middleware for accepting payments
+- Flask middleware for accepting payments
+- httpx client for paying resources
-- HTTP clients for paying resources (httpx and requests)
+- requests client for paying resources
-- Custom integrations

 ## FastAPI Integration